About

 Work

 Good health policy improves people’s lives.
-I have decades of experience working with organizations and governments to develop and enact policies to improve the health and wellness of their stakeholders.
-Through research, analysis, convenings, and communication, I can help you exceed your goals.
+I have decades of experience working with organizations and governments to develop and implement policies to improve the health and wellness of their stakeholders through regulatory and legislative changes.
+Through research, analysis, convenings, and communication, I can help you reach and exceed your goals.

 Sample projects